 Trump arrives in Davos, set to promote his 'America First' policy

-President Trump arrived in Switzerland early Thursday to promote his "America First" policies at the World Economic Forum.
+President Trump touched down in Switzerland early Thursday, where he intends to bring his "America First" message to a skeptical - and possibly hostile - gathering of global political and business leaders at the annual World Economic Forum in Davos.

-He is expected to meet with world leaders, attend a reception, host a dinner for European business executives and give a keynote address Friday.
+Trump, much of whose base back home views the meeting as a conference of global elitists, is expected to meet with world leaders, attend a reception, host a dinner for European business executives and give a keynote address Friday.

+“We believe that isolation won’t help us.
+We believe we need to cooperate, that protectionism is not the answer."

+Trump should not expect a warm welcome after spending much of his first year as president pushing the pro-America agenda, in rhetoric as well as trade policy.
+Even before his arrival, world leaders signaled veiled displeasure with the American president's policies.

 “Will soon be heading to Davos, Switzerland, to tell the world how great America is and is doing,” Trump tweeted before his trip.
 “Our economy is now booming and with all I am doing, will only get better...Our country is finally WINNING again!”

+In recent days the White House has been careful to communicate that "America First" does not mean "America Alone" - but whether that message is getting across to global allies remains to be seen.

-Trump comes to the globally minded conference days after signing new tariffs to boost American manufacturers.
+Yet, he comes to the globally minded conference days after signing new tariffs to boost American manufacturers.
 He is expected to tout the booming economy and recent tax cut legislation.

 Trump's is the first visit by a sitting president to summit in Davos since Bill Clinton appeared in 2000.